 Based on the overall flow of the estuary (average of summers 2004 and 2005), the allowable TN load to the Taunton River Estuary, including both ocean and watershed loads, is 3,879 lbs/day.
 The load from the ocean is 1,798 lbs/day, leaving an allowable load of 2,081 lbs/day from watershed sources.
 As noted above, actual loads in 2004-05 averaged 4,228 lbs/day.
-This means a reduction in watershed loads of 2,147, or approximately 51%, is required in order to meet water quality standards in the Taunton River Estuary.
+This means a reduction in watershed loads of 2,147, or approximately 51% from the 2004-05 baseline, is required in order to meet water quality standards in the Taunton River Estuary.
+The Brockton AWRF upgrade already completed has reduced loads by approximately 17%, which while a significant step forward is not expected to be sufficient to achieve water quality standards in the estuary without substantial additional reductions.